Science behind marine parks

 So how did these parks and zones get on the map?

-Marine Biologist Dr Simon Bryars, who has over 20 years of experience in biological sciences and natural resource management, tells us how the Harlequin fish made such a splash in the early stages of marine park development.
+Marine Biologist Dr Simon Bryars, who has over 25 years of experience in biological sciences and natural resource management, tells us how the Harlequin fish made such a splash in the early stages of marine park development.

-Science behind marine parks
+Explore the science behind marine parks

-It was one of a number of reef fishes that were researched to inform the sanctuary zoning process within SA’s marine parks.
+It was one of a number of reef fishes that were researched to inform the sanctuary zoning process within SA’s marine parks.’

-We undertook a fish tracking study to monitor the movements of harlequin fish off the coast of Kangaroo Island for 16 months.
+We undertook a fish tracking study to monitor the movements of harlequin fish off the coast of Kangaroo Island for 16 months.’

-We found that harlequin fish were strongly associated with the coastal reef habitat and rarely ventured far from their home base.
+We found that harlequin fish were strongly associated with the coastal reef habitat and rarely ventured far from their home base.’

 Significantly, the Sponge Gardens Sanctuary Zone within the Encounter Marine Park now includes a known hot spot for harlequin fish in SA.’